Phil Coulson: Concept and creation

 Agents of S.H.I.E.L.D. costume designer Ann Foley described Coulson as a "company man", wearing suits in "the S.H.I.E.L.D. palette—grey, black and navy with a distinct but subtle pattern."
 Foley did note "subtle changes" in Coulson's costuming in the series from the films, such as streamlined suits and "more slick" ties, "now that [he] is back after being 'killed' by Loki".
 After Coulson's hand is cut off in the second-season finale, which was realized by having a mechanical axe cut through a "faux arm made of tripe wrapped around a chicken thigh", Gregg described it as "heavy ... one of those things where you're having the practical difficulty your character does.
 People were handing me stuff, like files, and I couldn't really open them without using my nose."
 This practicality issue continued with the prosthetic hand Coulson subsequently has to use, with Gregg saying "the reality informs the thing.
 It's really hard to figure out how to use this prosthetic, and that's what Phil Coulson's going through ...
 I'm hoping it evolves at some point."
 Gregg also noted that in the third season Coulson would be wearing more casual clothes, partly because "he can't even seem to tie a tie" with his new hand.
 The prosthetic hand evolves throughout the season, with a later iteration projecting an energy shield, inspired by a similar one used in the comics by Captain America.
 The energy shield was created by Cosa, one of the series' visual effects vendors.

 There had been considerations for Coulson to return in Iron Man 3 and Thor: The Dark World, but the character was not slated to appear in any more films.
 Whedon asserts, "As far as the fiction of the movies, Coulson is dead," elaborating that "generally [he feels] like the S.H.I.E.L.D. audience and The Avengers audiences are not actually the same group, necessarily," and so the films would have to explain Coulson's resurrection again for the film-only audience if he were to be reintroduced.
 Gregg reprises the role once again in Captain Marvel (2019), as the film is set in the 1990s.
-Gregg is digitally de-aged by 25 years, along with co-star Samuel L. Jackson, the first time Marvel has done this for an entire film.
+Gregg was digitally de-aged by 25 years, along with co-star Samuel L. Jackson, the first time Marvel had done this for an entire film.
 In regards to the character's resurrection within the MCU canon, however, Loki head writer Michael Waldron suggested in one interview that Agents of S.H.I.E.L.D. might take place in "one other tendril of the multiverse, perhaps", a timeline parallel to the MCU's canon timeline.